GioF71/squeezelite-docker/README.md

 ## Why

 I prepared this Dockerfile Because I wanted to be able to install squeezelite easily on any machine (provided the architecture is amd64 or arm).
 Also I wanted to be able to configure and govern the parameters easily, with particular reference to the configuration of the ALSA output.
+PulseAudio is also supported since 2022-09-15.
 Configuring the container is easy through a webapp like [Portainer](https://www.portainer.io/).

 ## Prerequisites